DonSqualo/heye.earth/README.md

 # heye.earth

 This is the main code behind my website.
 It is custom coded for heye.earth, but with a little effort you could recreate it.
-I estimate copying my entire website and adjusting it to your liking would take ony ~4h.
-I won't write up detailed comments on the code, so you have to now your JavaScript if you want to use my exact setup.
+I estimate copying my entire website and adjusting it to your liking would take only ~4h.
+I won't write up detailed comments on the code, so you have to know your JavaScript.
 But Cluster + super.so gets you nearly all the way.
 Total cost is ~12 € per month + 40 € once, including the domain.

 ## Notion